Animals

 Mountain lion (puma) tracks at Montezuma Well.

-Mountain lions (or puma) are the apex predator of the desert southwest.
-They are common throughout Arizona but are seldom seen, giving them the nickname, "Ghost of the Wilderness."
-Tracks, such as these found at Montezuma Well, are often the only visible sign that a puma is in the area.
+Mountain lions (or pumas) are common throughout Arizona but are seldom seen, giving them the nickname, "Ghost of the Wilderness."
+Tracks, such as these found at Montezuma Well, are often the only visible sign that they are in the area.

 Although Montezuma Castle is small in size, many species of animals live here.
 Birds, mammals, lizards, and insects are seen most frequently, though seasons and weather play a large role in determining what animals are active.